Classification of Newly Diagnosed Acute Lymphoblastic Leukemia (ALL)

 Why is this study being done?

-I. To provide a risk-based classification system based on clinical, pathological, molecular, and early response data that will be used to assign all patients with newly diagnosed acute lymphoblastic leukemia (ALL) to the Children's Oncology Group (COG) frontline specific-treatment studies.
+I. To provide a risk classification scheme for all patients with newly diagnosed acute lymphoblastic leukemia (ALL), which will be used to assign treatment on Children's Oncology Group (COG) frontline ALL treatment studies.

 II.
 To capture classification data for correlative studies accompanying current COG ALL treatment protocols.